Jean-Baptiste-Lasselle/omega/README.md

 yeah, I have as goal, to bring in dependency injection :

 * As to the Angular Client, well dependency injection is builtin `Angular`
-* As to my `typescript-rest` / RESTful Endpoints, there is no depndency injection there.
+* As to my `TypeScript` / RESTful Endpoints, there is no depndency injection there.

 ## `Ops` Tech Stack Bill Of Material